mharen/mharen.github.io/blog/2011/2011-02-how-not-to-host-open-house.md

 Realtor wandered away and that moment just floated there for a while as Wife and I kept glancing at each other with painful expressions of confusion and surprise.

-I’m sorry for your loss, but congratulations, now<strong> we can’t buy your house because you told me a story about murder in it</strong>.
+I’m sorry for your loss, but congratulations, now** we can’t buy your house because you told me a story about murder in it**.
 Good work.

 ---